Cruz Teng: 2002-2015: Full fledged media career

-From an early stage in his career, Teng was picked to host several large scale award ceremonies.He has since hosted the Global Chinese Music Awards Ceremony in Shanghai, Taipei, Beijing and Singapore.
-He also hosted the Singapore Hit Awards Ceremony from 2005 to 2013.
+Early in his career, Teng was picked to host several large scale award ceremonies.
+He hosted the Global Chinese Music Awards Ceremony in Shanghai, Taipei, Beijing and Singapore.
+He also hosted the Singapore Hit Awards Ceremony from 2005 to 2013, and received local and regional award nominations.

-Music

 Teng was the lyricist of "Passerby/ Lu Ren Jia".
 It is Hong Kong singer Justin Lo's first ever Mandarin song.
 He has been a strong advocate of local music.
 In 2014, YES 933 dedicated a massive amount of air time to promote new local acts.
 Singapore Hit Awards 2014 also adopted a local theme.

-Theatre

-Teng was one of the supporting actors in Resonance, a Chinese theatre production commissioned for MediaCorp Radio's 75th anniversary.
-He was cast as a comedic radio presenter in the 1980s.
-He later appeared in the final scene in the 2000s as a middle-aged man.

-Endorsements

-Teng became the first male celebrity spokesperson for beauty chain, Bioskin in 2008.
-He was featured in the television commercials and print advertisements for the brand.

-A year later, he was the spokesperson for Singtel AMPED, a digital music download service.

-In 2015, he was named ambassador of Health Promotion Board’s anti-smoking campaign.
-This was after he stopped smoking in 2014.
+2013-2015: Radio management

+Teng was made station head of YES 93.3FM in 2013 and stepped down from the morning show to host a 2-hour slot from 10am to 12pm.
+The following year, he was removed from the weekday lineup, but returned to the morning show with new partners a few months later.

+During this period, he chaired the Singapore Hit Awards and Global Chinese Music Awards executive committees, and launched several new programmes and events, including Cycle to Supper.
+He also launched 933TV, the station’s video production arm.